Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 What are the early signs and symptoms of being pregnant?

 Symptoms of pregnancy are not the same for every woman.
 In fact, your own symptoms may actually be different from one pregnancy to another.
 Early pregnancy symptoms can also vary in their intensity, frequency and duration.
 Keep in mind that many of the earliest pregnancy symptoms can appear similar to routine pre-menstrual discomforts.
-Some of the early symptoms generally include a missed period, breast and nipple tenderness, swollen breasts, morning sickness and nausea, fatigue, mood swings and irritability
+Some of the early symptoms generally include a missed period, breast and nipple tenderness, swollen breasts, morning sickness and nausea, fatigue, mood swings and irritability.

 Can a woman be pregnant and still have a period?

-A pregnant women can have some light bleeding during pregnancy, but it usually is not like a “normal” period.
+A pregnant woman can have some light bleeding during pregnancy, but it usually is not like a “normal” period.
 Some women can confuse this for their period because often it can come right around the time she was expecting her normal period.

 What is the best method of birth control (contraception)?